Jo-Anne Moore MSc, MBACP

 Training and Professional Membership:

-I hold a master’s degree in Counselling (gained at the University of Northampton) and regularly attend courses to constantly enhance and update my knowledge and consult on new ideas.
-I am a member of the BACP (British Association for Counselling & Psychotherapy) and as such I work within their ethical framework to ensure strictly confidential, safe and appropriate therapeutic interventions.
+I hold a master’s degree in Counselling (gained at the University of Northampton) and regularly attend courses to enhance and update my knowledge and consult on new ideas.
+I am a member of the BACP (British Association for Counselling & Psychotherapy) and as such I work within their ethical framework to ensure strictly confidential, and emotionally safe, appropriate therapeutic interventions.

 I believe every client is unique and will have differing needs, priorities and preferences in ways of working.
 I have been trained as an Integrative therapist, drawing from person centred, psychodynamic and Cognitive Behavioural Therapy (CBT) approaches.
-I also use techniques based on Gestalt therapy and use creative approaches with adults and teens, and play based approaches for children.
+I also use creative approaches with adults and teens, and play based approaches for children.

 Choosing your counsellor:

-Choosing the right counsellor - one you feel comfortable with, is a vital part of taking the first step forward in addressing your difficulties.
-Selecting from a picture and a profile can be hard.
-Please feel able to ring me, have a chat initially and ask any questions you might have.
-If you would then like to meet, we can arrange an initial session where we can discuss your needs and circumstances in more detail, and of course, if at this stage you feel I am not the right counsellor for you it really is ok - you are under no obligation to have further sessions and I won’t mind or be offended!
+Choosing the right counsellor; one you feel comfortable with, is a vital part of taking the first step forward in addressing your difficulties.
+Selecting from a picture and profile can be hard.
+Please feel able to ring or email me and ask any questions you might have.
+If it feels right we can arrange a reduced cost introductory session and go from there.
+If at this stage you feel I am not the right counsellor for you it really is ok - you are under no obligation to have further sessions and I won’t mind or be offended!

 A little about me...

 As well as counselling, I have been a foster carer for 6 years providing a therapeutic home for up to two siblings on a short term (up to 18 months) basis.
-I have extensive experience in helping children move on from trauma caused by neglect and abuse.
+I have extensive experience in helping children move on from trauma caused by neglect, abuse and bullying.
 I hold a current Enhanced Disclosure and Barring Service (DBS) check.
+I also work with parents struggling with the demands of parenthood including those at risk of having their children removed.

 Training, qualifications & experience